yoncagungor/cellculator/README.md

 > Seeding volume is calculated from the viable cell density data using the below equation:

+(seeding density x final volume)/vcd = ml of cells that should be taken from the mother cell line

 ## Basic Cellculator Commands<a name="basic_cellculator_commands"></a>